 The service supports both origin pull (KeyCDN grabs content from your origin server when required) and origin push (you upload content to KeyCDN).
 Origin push features include the ability to upload content via your FTP account, and synchronize it with rysnc.

-KeyCDN can handle regular static HTTP and HTTP/2 content, HLS and HTTP streaming.
-GZip and HPACK compression is available to optimize performance.
+KeyCDN can handle regular static HTTP and HTTP/2 content, HLS and HTTP live streaming.
+GZip, HPACK and Brotli compression is on hand to optimize performance.

 Security features include support for free shared SSL and custom Let's Encrypt SSL certificates.
 There's some mitigation from DDoS attacks.
-KeyCDN can use HTTP referrers to block hotlinking, and you're able to block ‘bad bots’ with a click.
+KeyCDN can use HTTP referrers to block hotlinking, and you're able to keep ‘bad bots’ away with a click.

 The service offers plenty of tweaks and settings to help customize operations, including the ability to create custom caching rules and a RESTful API to automate everything.
 The ability to view raw logs in your web console might help you identify any problems, or you can stream live logs via syslog to your destination of choice (at extra cost).

 Push zones can be useful for storing larger files, reducing the load on your origin server.
-These are charged at an extra $0.47 per gigabyte per month up to 250GB, dropping to $0.37 per gigabyte for the next 250GB, and $0.27 per gigabyte after that.
-(Beware, push zones are limited to a maximum of 250,000 files and have a 5GB maximum file size.)
+These are charged at an extra $0.29 per gigabyte per month up to 500GB, dropping to $0.19 per gigabyte for the next 500GB, and $0.09 per gigabyte after that.

 The KeyCDN signup process is one of the fastest and simplest we've seen.
 Enter your domain, email address, a username and password, and one more click takes you straight to the KeyCDN web dashboard.
-The free starter 25GB means you're not asked for payment details immediately, and although you're sent an email and asked to click a ‘confirm’ link, you don't have to wait to do that before you can access the site.
+You get 25GB free traffic credit just for signing up, so there's no need to enter your payment details unless you decide to subscribe.

 If you've ever used another CDN, you'll figure out the basics immediately.
-Click Zones > Add Zone, enter a zone name and the address of your origin server, and that's enough to get you started.
+Click Zones > Add Zone, enter a zone name and the address of your origin server, and KeyCDN gets your zone up and running in 5-10 minutes.

-Checking a Show Advanced Features box gives you instant access to KeyCDN's many zone settings and options.
+A zone Edit option then gives you access to KeyCDN's many zone settings and options.
 This makes for a long list, but at least they're all available in one place.

 Some of these settings are familiar.
-You can set the maximum time an object will be cached before checking for an update (24 hours by default), toggle GZip compression, toggle HTTP/2 support, or enable/disable SSL settings.
+You can set the maximum time an object will be cached before checking for an update (anything from 1-525949 minutes, 24 hours by default), toggle GZip compression, toggle HTTP/2 support, or enable/disable SSL settings.

 SSL options include free shared, free Let's Encrypt and custom SSL.
 You can also redirect HTTP requests to HTTPS in a couple of clicks.